 All music degree programs can be completed in eight semesters; however, nine semesters may be necessary for the Bachelor of Music Education degree.
 The Bachelor of Music Education degree is the approved teacher education program for students planning to teach elementary and/or secondary music and is the only means to Illinois state certification.

-The Conservatory of Music is a department of the Division of Conservatory, Art and Communication at Wheaton College.
-Those wishing to pursue a Bachelor of Music or Bachelor of Music Education degree should use the Conservatory of Music application.
+Those wishing to pursue any Bachelor of Music degree (including the Bachelor of Music Education degree) should use the Conservatory of Music application.

 Those wishing to pursue ashould complete the to the Liberal Arts College.
 The deadline for applications is January 10 for the following academic year.